ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * Roots of Trust
 -->

 ## RATS in a Nutshell

-* Attestation workflows typically convey Claims that contain the trustworthiness properties associated with an Attested Environment.
+* Remote Attestation Interactions typically convey Claims that contain the trustworthiness properties associated with an Attested Environment (Evidence).
-* A corresponding provisioning workflow conveys reference trustworthiness claims that can be compared with attestation Evidence.
-Reference values typically consist of firmware or software digests and details about what makes the attesting module trusted.
+* A corresponding provisioning Interaction conveys Reference trustworthiness claims that can be compared with attestation Evidence.
+Reference Values typically consist of firmware or software digests and details about what makes the attesting module a trusted source of Evidence.
 * Relying Parties are performing tasks such as managing a resource, controlling access, and/or managing risk.
 Attestation Results helps Relying Parties determine levels of trust.

-## Attestation workflow
+## Remote Attestation Workflow

 {:wholeflow: artwork-align="center"}
 ~~~~ WHOLEFLOW